-Students must complete a request for approval form (Appendix I) to take more than 18 hours in any semester and more than 7 hours in any summer session.
-The student must schedule and meet with the Director of Undergraduate Student Affairs for approval.
+Students must complete a request for approval form (Appendix I) to take more than 18 hours in any semester and more than 7 hours in any summer session, unless the student is enrolling into the upper division summer semester.
+The student must schedule and meet with the Assistant Dean for Student Affairs for approval.